-Today we are spoilt with an array of instant communication tools; phone lines, text messaging, email, Bluetooth, social media, video-calling, all working together to create a world more connected than it has ever been in human history.
+Today we are spoilt with an array of instant communication tools; mobile phones, text messaging, email, bluetooth, social media, video-calling, all working together to create a world more connected than it has ever been in human history.

 For businesses, these tools are all critical in ensuring that commerce can be completed quickly and efficiently.
 However, managing so many lines of communication can be difficult, not to mention costly.
 Demand therefore has grown for solutions that bring all these lines of communication into one, user-friendly interface.

 A tool which has grown exponentially in popularity as a means of workers quickly connecting with customers, across a company, and indeed across the globe, has been Skype for Business (SfB).
 SfB boasts a selection of features allowing businesses to operate more efficiently; seeing in real-time when someone is available, in a meeting, presenting, providing industrial strength security for calls, or broadcasting a meeting online to a large audience.
 It is also fully integrated with the Microsoft Office package.
 SfB, however, is not without its limitations.

 For outbound calls, the user is restricted to only making calls to other SfB users, and for inbound calls, the service doesn’t route to DDIs.
 Call groups, which are commonly used for busy teams or departments so calls can be answered by multiple people are not supported, with SfB only allowing for dialling an individual.
 Routing inbound calls to the right department, which is a must for delivering great service and reducing time wastage, is not currently achievable with SfB, and there is no Interactive Voice Response (IVR) system e.g. 'press 1 for Sales, 2 for Support etc.